Theatre in London

 |July 1 - 11||Students reside in the University College dorms and attend theatrical productions and cultural sites.
 Travel by bus and tube.|

-All participants register for one of the following two courses (included in the program fee):
+All participants register for the following course (included in the program fee):

-- THRART 329 Theatre in London (fulfills dramatic literature requirement for theatre major).
+- THRART 329 Theatre in London (fulfills dramatic literature requirement for theatre majors).

-Students who wish to extend and deepen their academic experience may also register and earn 3 additional credits (for a fee of TBA) in THRART 479 Independent Study (which fulfills upper division course requirement for theatre major).
+Students who wish to extend and deepen their academic experience may also register and earn 3 additional credits in THRART 479 Independent Study (which fulfills upper division course requirement for theatre majors).

 Robert Lublin is Chair of the Department of Performing Arts.
 He specializes in theatre history and has published widely on English theatre.
 His book, Costuming the Shakespearean Stage, provides a cultural history of the costumes worn on the Shakespearean stage.
-He is also the coeditor of the forthcoming book Reinventing the Renaissance: Shakespeare and His Contemporaries in Adaptation and Performance.
+He is also the coeditor of the book Reinventing the Renaissance: Shakespeare and His Contemporaries in Adaptation and Performance.

 Please be advised that international programs are subject to change, slight or major, at any time due to circumstances beyond our control; this includes any and all fees, dates, itinerary, and program activities.
 We will do our best to inform all applicants of any changes in as timely a manner as possible.